tamakomori/linguine/README.md

 ========

-Linguine is a fast, modern, compact scripting language for application integration.
+Linguine is a fast, modern, compact scripting language for application integration such as plugin scripts.
 With its C-like syntax, it includes modern features like iterators and dictionaries, making it both beginner-friendly and powerful.
-The language includes a Just-in-Time compiler that generates native code for 32-bit and 64-bit Intel, AMD, and Arm architectures, with interpreter fallback for other platforms.
+The language includes a Just-in-Time compiler that generates native code for various platforms including x86_64, arm64, and ppc64 architectures, with interpreter fallback for other platforms.
 In addition, the language has a compiler backend that generates C source code, enabling native deployment of Linguine scripts.

 ## Build and Run